The Tragic Real-Life Story Of Alice In Chains

 Layne Staley's hermit years

-The difficult 'Dirt' album cycle
+The difficult Dirt album cycle

 Alice in Chains breaks up

-Alice In Chains might seem like a band that ended its existence in a tragic way when singer Layne Staley died, only to later rise from the ashes as a sort of 2.0 version of themselves with the advent of guitarist-singer William DuVall.
+It might seem like Alice In Chains ended their existence in a tragic way when singer Layne Staley died, only to later rise from the ashes as a sort of 2.0 version of themselves with the advent of guitarist-singer William DuVall.
 According to Revolver, however, the band had started cracking at the seams well before Staley passed away, to the point that they even went their separate ways for quite a while.
 The band had their last full tour with Staley in 1993, when they were co-headlining Lollapalooza.
-In 1994, they were set to tour with Metallica, but they ended up canceling just before the first dates.
+In 1994, they were set to tour with metal legends Metallica, but they ended up canceling just before the first dates.
 The reason?
 Staley's heroin addiction.

 Staley had recently gone to rehab, but soon afterwards, he showed up in a band rehearsal under influence.
 As Jon Wiederhorn of Rolling Stone writes, the rest of the band were less than pleased, to the point that drummer Sean Kinney swore he'd never play with Staley again.
 Guitarist Jerry Cantrell agreed with the sentiment, and just like that, Alice in Chains was on a break.
 They managed to patch things up six months later, but unfortunately, there was more awfulness on the horizon.

 Sean Kinney's broken hand almost prevented him from playing on their debut album